dimitri/pgloader/pgloader.1.md

 table, so those settings allow pgloader to be active on as many as 3 tables at any time in the load process.

+The defaults are `workers = 4, concurrency = 1` when loading from a database source, and `workers = 8, concurrency = 2` when loading from something else (currently, a file).
+Those defaults are arbitrary and waiting for feedback from users, so please consider providing feedback if you play with the settings.

 As the `CREATE INDEX` threads started by pgloader are only waiting until PostgreSQL is done with the real work, those threads are *NOT* counted into the concurrency levels as detailed here.